owncloud-archive/documentation/admin_manual/enterprise/classification_and_policy_enforcement.rst

 Tags for Classification
 -----------------------

-Document classification levels in ownCloud are represented via `Collaborative Tags <https://doc.owncloud.com/server/latest/user_manual/files/webgui/tagging.html>`_.
+Document classification levels in ownCloud are represented via `Tagging Files <https://doc.owncloud.com/server/latest/user_manual/files/webgui/tagging.html>`_.
 Different categories of tags can be used to achieve different behaviors for users; these are detailed in the table below.

 ========== =======================================================================================